Last updated 1 June 2025

 Model litigant rules and complaints

 In addition, in Queensland, complaints may be made about registered NDIS service providers under the Human Rights Act 2019 (Qld) (Human Rights Act), where the complainant considers that the provider has acted or made a decision in a way that is not compatible with human rights or, in making a decision, the provider has failed to consider a human right that is relevant to the decision (s 58 Human Rights Act).
-Complaints that progress to the Human Rights Commission may be referred by the Human Rights Commissioner to the NDIS Quality and Safeguards Commission (s 73 Human Rights Act).
-For more information about the right to complain and the complaint-making process, visit the Human Rights Commission website.
+Complaints that progress to the Queensland Human Rights Commission may be referred by the Human Rights Commissioner to the NDIS Quality and Safeguards Commission (s 73 Human Rights Act).
+For more information about the right to complain and the complaint-making process visit the Queensland Human Rights Commission website.